Sean Murphy Player Props: Braves vs. Nationals

 Nationals Pitching Rankings

-- The Nationals' 4.70 team ERA ranks 25th among all league pitching staffs.
+- The Nationals have the 24th-ranked team ERA across all league pitching staffs (4.66).

-- In his most recent appearance on Friday, the righty went 5 1/3 innings against the Philadelphia Phillies, allowing four earned runs while surrendering six hits.
+- The lefty's most recent time out came on Saturday against the Philadelphia Phillies, when he threw six innings, surrendering three earned runs while giving up nine hits.

 © 2023 Data Skrive.
 All rights reserved.